-In 2017, there were 47,173 reported suicide deaths in the United States, making it the 10th leading overall cause of mortality [1].
-Every day, approximately 129 Americans take their own life, and one person dies by suicide every 11.2 minutes.
+In 2019, there were 47,511 reported suicide deaths in the United States, making it the 10th leading overall cause of mortality [1].
+Every day, approximately 130 Americans take their own life, and one person dies by suicide every 11.2 minutes.
 An estimated 90% of persons who die by suicide have a diagnosable psychiatric disorder at the time of death, although only 46% have a documented diagnosis [2; 3].

-For the approximately 39,000 suicide deaths each year, an estimated 200,000 additional individuals are affected by the loss of a loved one or acquaintance by suicide [5; 46].
+For the approximately 48,000 suicide deaths each year, an estimated 200,000 additional individuals are affected by the loss of a loved one or acquaintance by suicide [5; 46].
 This translate to about six survivors intimately affected per suicide.
-However, a 2016 study estimated that the rate is much higher, projecting a rate of 115 individuals exposed to a single suicide in addition to those intimately affected (equaling more than 5 million individuals) [13; 14].
+However, a 2019 study estimated that the rate is much higher, projecting a rate of 135 individuals exposed to a single suicide in addition to those intimately affected (equaling more than 6.9 million individuals) [13; 14].
 Among these, 20% (or more than 1 million individuals) reported that the experience had a devastating impact or caused a major-life disruption [4].
-A similar study published in 2019 estimated rates of those affected to be 135 individuals per suicide, illustrating the much wider effects of suicide [14].
 These figures do not take into account the physical and emotional pain and trauma endured by persons who survive suicide attempts [5].